rienboonstoppel/SRGan/README.md

   - `num_workers`: (int) number of cpu cores available
   - `root_dir`: (str) root directory of main.py
   - `name`: (str) name of your training run
+  - `wandb_project`: (str) name of wandb project for logging
   - `warmup_batches`: (int) amount of batches the training will start with only pixel-loss
-  - `gan`: if flag present, training will run as adversarial loss, else not
+  - `gan`: if flag present, training will run with adversarial loss, else not
   - `no-checkpointing`: if flag present, only the best checkpoint (based on SSIM) will be saved, else every epoch
 - `Argparser` in `trainer` (data-specific arguments)
   - `std`: (float) std of data, for normalisation